Cynthia09/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Don't Lie, Don't Cry."
 ---

 I'm glad you are here.
 I plan to talk about ...